CANR Offices & Units

 To this end, the Office of Diversity, Equity and Inclusion works with relevant departments to recruit diverse students, faculty, and staff; to support the professional development of members of our community from diverse and historically underserved backgrounds; and to represent and advocate for diverse representation in academic and professional fields in agriculture and natural resources.

 Alumni and donors in the CANR alumni have a positive impact on society and are a force for good, individually and collectively.
 They are essential partners in growing our capabilities for research, teaching and outreach.
-The CANR Office of External Relations is the meeting point for our more than 65,000 alumni and donors.
+The CANR Advancement Office is the meeting point for our more than 65,000 alumni and donors.

 The ANR Technology Services Team supports technologies that foster an effective learning environment.
 ANR Tech Services provides excellent service to our students, faculty members, administrators and support staff.
 ANR Tech Services also encourages progressive use of technology is critical to the overall growth of the College of Agriculture and Natural Resources, MSU Extension and AgBioResearch.

 ANR Communications & Marketing and MSU Extension Communications support communications initiatives.
 These teams inform clients, stakeholders, legislators and the general public about their work, or when planning and managing a workshop, conference or other event.
 They also work to address multiple audiences and is experienced in how to budget and keep appropriate records for grant-funded and general fund projects and events.

 MSU Extension helps people improve their lives by bringing the vast knowledge resources of MSU directly to individuals, communities and businesses.
 For more than 100 years, MSU Extension has helped grow Michigan’s economy by equipping Michigan residents with the information that they need to do their jobs better, raise healthy and safe families, build their communities and empower our children to dream of a successful future.